rmkraus/workshop-framework/README.md

 ## Update the pyproject.toml

 A `pyproject.toml` file will be created with the minimum amount of information required.
-Updated this to match your workshop.
+Update this to match your workshop.
 Feel free to add additional information to this file as you see fit.
-Where ever this file is located is considered the root of the workshop and the rest of the files are located relative to this file.
+Wherever this file is located is considered the root of the workshop and the rest of the files are located relative to this file.

 ## Editing the lab manual